Send Feedback

 Osprey Nest

-An osprey nest at the top of a tree is one of the best places to see a nest from land in the park.
-Ospreys, Blue herons, Bald eagles, cormorants, and gulls are all frequently seen in this area, as it is an easy place to catch fish.
-Owls are common as well, with Great horned owls being one of the biggest predators of osprey chicks during the nesting season. read more
+This osprey nest at the top of a tree is the best spot to see a nest from land in the park.
+This area is a popular spot for ospreys, great blue herons, bald eagles, cormorants, and gulls, as it is an easy place to catch fish.
+Owls are common as well, with great horned owls being one of the biggest predators of osprey chicks during the nesting season. read more

 image of Goldenrod